- The Annual Cap

 Degree Equivalency: Foreign degrees must be evaluated by a U.S.-based credentials evaluation service to determine whether they are equivalent to a U.S. bachelor’s degree or higher.
 Work experience in the field in lieu of higher education is evaluated at 3:1, i.e. 3 years of full-time work in progressively responsible positions is deemed equivalent to one year of college education.
 Where work experience is substituted for some or all formal education, an equivalency evaluation acceptable for H-1B purposes may not be accepted for immigrant visa purposes.

 The employer must offer a wage to the professional worker at or above the prevailing wage for U.S. workers employed in that geographic area in similar jobs.
 The appropriateness of the wage to the offered job and location must be confirmed with the Department of Labor through the filing of a Labor Condition Application.

-**For any visa category that requires an LCA (H-1B, H-1B1, E-3), it is critical for the US employer to pay the legal fees and expenses, and must not seek to recoup them from the worker via salary deduction or otherwise.
-Payment of legal costs by the sponsored worker is deemed an indicator of fraud by USCIS, and the Department of Labor will deem such amounts subtracted from the actual salary, which will reduce the salary below the wage amount stated on the LCA, and this can lead to fines and other violations, up to & including debarment from the program.
+**For any visa category that requires an LCA (H-1B, H-1B1, E-3), it is critical for the US employer to pay the bulk of legal fees and expenses, and not seek to recoup them from the worker via salary deduction or otherwise.
+Payment of legal costs by the sponsored worker is deemed an indicator of fraud by USCIS, and the Department of Labor will deem any such amounts subtracted from the actual salary, which will reduce the salary below the wage amount stated on the LCA, and this can lead to fines and other violations, up to & including debarment from the H-1B program.

 The professional worker cannot be an independent contractor!
 All H-1B, H-1B1, and E-3 workers in professional specialty occupations must be paid the offered wage as a salaried W-2 employee, with all payroll taxes withheld: any amounts paid as commission, discretionary bonus, reimbursed expenses, or non-employee compensation do not count toward satisfying the wage obligation, per Department of Labor regulations.

 Any questions about whether a job offer is in a professional specialty occupation, or whether the worker’s education is sufficiently related to the nature of the offered job, should be discussed with counsel on a case-by-case basis.